Nevin123232/Pokemon-Battle-Simulator-Java-Version-2/README.md

 soundeffects.java plays sound effects during execution userlanguage is the main class of the program
 The endcredits/endtune java files runs the closing credits

+All other files are sound files that contain soundeffects and battle themes

 No copyright intended, all brands belong to their respective owners